husarion/rosbot-xl-docker/demo/README.md

 > sudo apt-get update && sudo apt-get install -y docker-ce docker-ce-cli containerd.io docker-compose-plugin
 > ```
 >
-> Change `/var/run/docker.sock` permissions, so every user can can run docker commands without `sudo`:
+> Add your user to docker group, so that you will be able to run docker commands without `sudo` (it needs reboot to take effect):
 >
 > ```bash
-> sudo chmod 666 /var/run/docker.sock
+> sudo usermod -aG docker $USER
 > ```

 ## Quick start (with a physical ROSbot XL)